Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 People generally like talking about themselves.
 And by allowing your prospect to do so, they’ll look back on the conversation in a more positive light.

-Also, when the conversation is 2-way, they will feel more comfortable, like they’re chatting with a friend on the phone.
+Also, when the conversation is 2-way, they’ll feel more comfortable, like they’re chatting with a friend on the phone.

 6. Find Common Ground & Uncover Shared Interests